MarekPikula/quartus-sv-gotchas/Intel Quartus SystemVerilog gotchas.md

 It's not particularly bad thing of Quartus to point out.
 It doesn't like double semicolons at the end of line.

-Quartus might report is as error [10170](https://www.intel.com/content/www/us/en/programmable/quartushelp/18.1/index.htm#msgs/msgs/evrfx_veri_syntax_error.htm).
+Quartus might report it as error [10170](https://www.intel.com/content/www/us/en/programmable/quartushelp/18.1/index.htm#msgs/msgs/evrfx_veri_syntax_error.htm).

 ## Synthesis gotchas